Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 There are two more eateries at this intersection!
 Enjoy your break, because the steep 4.0 kilometer climb begins here!

-The Camino crosses the N-651 and heads due south, jogging through town a bit, then straight south on the Rúa Alcalde Gerardo Díaz as it begins a gradual climb.
+The Camino crosses the N-651 and heads due south, jogging left, then right onto the Rúa Alcalde Gerardo Díaz in As Foxas, heading straight south, as it begins a gradual climb.
 After less than a kilometer, the climb begins to steepen as you walk through the village of Chamoso.
-Here the Way joins the Rúa Travesa.
+Here the Way joins the Rúa Travesa, and less than 150 meters later passes another fountain with a Camino shell, not pictured.

 Initial Gradual Climb Out of Fene on day two of the Camino InglésInitial Gradual Climb Out of Fene